rachel-s123/social-intelligence-dashboard/README.md

    ***REMOVED***
    Example: `public/reports/france_report.pdf`

-2. Place model PDF reports in the `public/reports/models/` directory:
+2. Place model PDF reports in the `public/reports/models/` directory.
+Create the `models` subfolder inside `public/reports/` if it does not exist.
+Name each file after the model:
    ***REMOVED***
    public/reports/models/{model}.pdf
    ***REMOVED***